Kamruzzaman-98/Kamruzzaman-98/README.md

 IsDB-BISEW IT Scholarship | Sep 2024 – Jul 2025

 **Master of Social Sciences (MSS) in Economics**
 Dhaka College, University of Dhaka | 2020 – 2021

+**Bachelor of Social Sciences (BSS) in Economics**
+Dhaka College, University of Dhaka | 2014 – 2015

 ---